top of page

 JOtt_profimg2020.jpg

 My name is Jason Ott, and I am a Ph.D. candidate in the graduate program in the Department of Earth and Space Sciences at the University of Washington.
-I am studying the deformation and rheology (strength) of amphibole minerals in subduction zones.
+I am studying the deformation mechanisms and rheology (flow behavior) of amphibole minerals in subduction zones.
 My current research involves using electron microscopy to map the mineralogy and grain orientations in naturally deformed blueschist samples by electron backscatter diffraction (EBSD) and using these maps to interpret micro-scale structures from their deformation history in ancient subduction zones.
 We also use energy-dispersive X-ray spectroscopy (EDS) to look at chemical variation within individual mineral grains.
 Together, the two techniques give insight into the physical and chemical processes that are active in subduction zones.
 These observation-based studies of naturally deformed rocks are paired with in situ deformation experiments on glaucophane, the dominant amphibole mineral in many blueschists.
 We use large volume presses to deform our samples at temperatures and pressures relevant to subduction zones, and characterize their strength, then analyze the preserved microstructures in the deformed samples to make comparisons to microstructures in the naturally deformed rocks.
 This combined field and laboratory sample approach will help us better understand the deformation behavior of these rocks in particular and the dynamics of subduction zones as a whole.

 Subduction zones are the complex regions where oceanic crust dives into the Earth to be recycled, and are a key element to understanding the plate tectonics of our home planet.
 Subduction zones host some of the most dangerous hazards on our planet, including megathrust earthquakes, tsunamis, and explosive volcanism-and are often in close proximity to population centers.
 Therefore, the work we do to better understand them is of importance beyond the scientific community.